IBM/mas-tas-appconnect-flows/README.md

     1. GL Component Value: 1001
     2. Description: Testing
     3. Active?: Yes
-  - Click OK and you should be able to add a GL Account.
-Click New Row under GL Accounts for TRIRIGA and click the magnifying glass to search for the GL Component you just created.
+  - Click OK.
+Click New Row under GL Accounts for TRIRIGA and click the magnifying glass to search for that GL Component.
 Select it and it should populate in the GL Account & Description fields.
 The Active Date field should auto populate to the current date.
- - Now that this account is present, head back to Organizations and update the TRIRIGA organization to show the Clearing Account you just created, tick the Active box, and click Save Organization.
+ - Now that this account is present, head back to Organizations and update the TRIRIGA organization to show the just created Clearing Account, tick the Active box, and click Save Organization.

 ### 4. Create the PLUSTTRIRIGA External System